Discovered app filters and queries in Microsoft Defender for Cloud Apps

 In the Discovered apps page, use the filters as described above to drill down into your apps as necessary.

-After you've achieved the wanted results, select the Save as button in the top right corner of the filters.
+After you've achieved the wanted results, select the Save as button above the filters.

 In the Save query pop-up, name your query.